-The University’s 168-acre campus, considered to be one of the most beautiful in New Jersey, includes among its fifty-four buildings a harmonious blending of historic and traditional architectural styles.
+The University’s 170-acre campus, considered to be one of the most beautiful in New Jersey, includes among its seventy-five buildings a harmonious blending of historic and traditional architectural styles.

-The centerpiece building—and the University’s identifying landmark—is Woodrow Wilson Hall, the administrative center.
-Completed in 1931 on the precise site of President Woodrow Wilson’s summer White House, the 130-room mansion—originally known as Shadow Lawn—began as the private residence of Hubert T. Parson, a former president of F.W.
+The centerpiece building—and the University’s identifying landmark—is the Great Hall at Shadow Lawn, the administrative center.
+Completed in 1931, the 130-room mansion—originally known as Shadow Lawn—began as the private residence of Hubert T. Parson, a former president of F.W.
 Woolworth Company.
 The mansion has been described in newspapers throughout the world, is featured in many books on architecture and art, and has been used as a backdrop for innumerable print ads and television commercials.
 In 1981, it served as the setting for the film version of Annie.
 In 1978, along with the University’s Guggenheim Memorial Library, another architectural treasure that was the summer home of Murray and Leonie Guggenheim, it was entered in the National Register of Historic Places.
-In 1985, Wilson Hall was designated a National Historic Landmark by the U.S. Department of the Interior.
+In 1985, The Great Hall at Shadow Lawn was designated a National Historic Landmark by the U.S. Department of the Interior.